TrialDragon/bevy/docs/debugging.md

 To capture a wgpu trace:

 1. Create a new `wgpu_trace` folder in the root of your cargo workspace
+2. Pull in the `wgpu` crate matching the `bevy` crate's version. (e.g., `cargo add wgpu@*`)
-2. Add the "wgpu_trace" feature to the bevy crate. (ex: `cargo run --example features wgpu_trace`)
+3. Add the `trace` feature to the `wgpu` crate. (e.g., `cargo run --example features wgpu/trace`)
-3. Zip up the wgpu_trace folder and attach it to the relevant issue.
+4. Zip up the wgpu_trace folder and attach it to the relevant issue.
 New wgpu issues should generally be created [in the wgpu repository](https://github.com/gfx-rs/wgpu).
 Please include the wgpu revision in your bug reports.
 You can find the revision in the `Cargo.lock` file in your workspace.